 Kids Central Toolkit — The Kids Central Toolkit provides information, resources and tools you can use in work with children, young people and families.
 The Toolkit is based around six key principles that support child-centred practice, and each principle includes a range of tools and resources, which are available to download.
 Principle 1: Keep Me Safe of the Toolkit is specifically about talking to children and parents about safety, planning for safety and provides a range of tools and activities for kids about safety.

-Collaborative Assessment and Planning tool —This tool helps to organise information already gathered, and can help identify gaps in information that is yet to be sought.
+Collaborative Assessment and Planning Framework —This tool helps to organise information already gathered, and can help identify gaps in information that is yet to be sought.
 It helps families understand the worries, acknowledges their strengths and provides for collaborative development of action steps.

 Version historyBack to top